An Oracle Cluster Domain is a choice of deployment architecture for new clusters, introduced in Oracle Clusterware 12c Release 2.

 Trace File Analyzer (TFA) services, for targeted diagnostic data collection for Oracle Clusterware and Oracle Database

-Consolidated Oracle ASM storage management service
+Consolidated Oracle ASM storage management service, including the use of Oracle ACFS.

 An Oracle Domain Services Cluster provides these centralized services to Oracle Member Clusters.
 Oracle Member Clusters use these services for centralized management and to reduce their local resource usage.